 There was also the Energy Change program which is required during the PlantMan and FlameMan scenarios where you have to either use a heat (PlantMan) or aqua (FlameMan) element battle chip so you can burn a plant/extinguish a fire which permanently gets rid of your battle chip.
 The Flame Man scenario gets bonus points since you have to extinguish every single fire and it takes place across several different areas on the internet as opposed to Plant Man's scenario where you only had to burn the plants that were in your way and were only confined to the Hospital's computer network.
 Since switches and portals and free bonus chips were located under specific plants, you could also Save-Scum to conserve your Fire chips.
 The hospital also had a few viruses you could earn Fire chips from to replenish your stock.
 The FlameMan scenario offers you neither consideration.

 3 forces players to keep only one Style Change as opposed to 2 in the previous game, making it harder to adapt to various bosses and harmful environments in the late-game dungeons.
 It also doesn't help that various rare chips can only be obtained with certain Styles, so giving up the Custom or Team Style can halt one's progress towards completing their Library (barring getting really lucky with Chip or Bugfrag Traders) until they earn it again.

 Also in 4, Dark Chips embodies all kinds of impracticality.
 Overpowered chips that appear when Mega Man is "Worried", but upon use, not only do you permanently lose 1 maximum HP after the battle, you're restricted from using SP Navi Chips.
-Especially bad since you still won't use "dark-type" chips, DS Navi Chips, or Evil Chips like Muramasa or Anubis until you're fully tainted from a lot of Dark Chips.
+Especially bad since you still couldn't use "dark-type" chips, DS Navi Chips, or Evil Chips like Muramasa or Anubis until you're fully tainted from a lot of Dark Chips.
 Gets better in 5 where you can use them for the new mechanic Chaos Unison.

 Regarding Navi fights, BubbleMan and DarkMan's beta forms will only show up if MegaMan's health is low and if there is a bug in the Navicust respectively.